Fadhilahgusti/SipKena/README.md

 # SipKena
-Sistem Penanggulangan Kecelakaan Nasional (SIPKENA)
+Sistem Penanggulangan Kecelakaan Nasional (SIPKENA) can detect car accidents, car fires due to accidents, and ambulances on the highway.